Dotneteer/kliveide/README.md

 ![Klive intro](./intro/klive-intro.gif)

 I've been working for more than three years on [SpectNetIDE](https://github.com/Dotneteer/spectnetide), which is a Visual Studio 2019 extension that includes a ZX Spectrum emulator and development tools.
 Though I like this project and will still develop it, it requires more investment (utilizing my free time) than I'm happy to spend:
 - Visual Studio Extensibility is hard.
-Even if it's continuously getting easier, sometimes it still feels pain due to the lack of available samples and documentation.
+Even if it's continuously getting easier, sometimes it still feels painful due to the lack of available samples and documentation.
 - SpectNetIDE can be used only on Windows.
 No easy way to port it to Mac or Linux.

-Klive IDE targets Linux, Mac, and Windows.
-To use the IDE, you need these three pieces of software:
+Klive IDE, on the other hand, targets Linux, Mac, and Windows.
+To use the IDE, you need these three software components:
 - [**Visual Studio Code**](https://code.visualstudio.com/).
 The widely known and popular coding IDE that is available on multiple platforms.
 - **The Klive ZX Spectrum Emulator**.
 An Electron-Shell based ZX Spectrum emulator written in TypeScript and _native_ WebAssembly to be the host of your development projects.
 The emulator is designed especially for _integration_ with development tools.
 - **The VS Code Extension for Klive IDE**.
 The extension that binds VS Code and the Klive emulator to provide seamless development and debug experience.